bowman2001/perplexdoc/content/doc/basic/headings/index.md

 If the page already has a title, the first heading **should not** occur in the Markdown content.
 Like many themes, this one generates titles on all pages.

 {{< mnote up=8 >}}
-The entire [title section](/doc/page/title) is generated from parameters in the front matter.
+The entire [title section](/doc/page/title) is generated from parameters in the front-matter.
 {{< /mnote >}}

 The first heading remains reserved for titles.
 We may want to compose a title in Markdown on special pages.
 But with this theme, we usually don’t need it at all.